EXAPARS/Mini-FEM/README.md

 The path to the DC-lib can be set at the begining of the iMake file.

 - The $VECTOR_LENGTH variable must be specified when using the D&C Vec version.
-  It can be either SSE, AVX or MIC depending on the target architecture.
+  It can be either SSE, AVX, KNC, or KNL depending on the target architecture.

 - The tree option is used to create a new D&C tree and new permutation functions.
   If not specified, the application will try to read the existing tree and permutations.